 INSTRUMENTALISTS - VIOLIN

 Born in Taiwan and raised in Australia, Ray was accepted to the Curtis Institute of Music at age 15, where he studied with Aaron Rosand and was supported by Young Concert Artists.
 He plays the 1715 “Joachim” Stradivarius violin on loan from the Nippon Music Foundation.
-This instrument is one of the five 1715 violins once owned by the famed Hungarian violinist, Joseph Joachim (1831-1907).
+This instrument was once owned by the famed Hungarian violinist, Joseph Joachim (1831-1907).